E-Sh4rk/EmeraldACE_tuto/walk-through-walls.md

 NOTE: the codes given here are for the english version only.

 We will use the hexadecimal-writer bad egg in order to write the script in the PC storage.
 You should ensure that you have the hexadecimal-writer bad egg in the last slot of BOX 14 (with the exit code bootstrap at least 2 slots before), and that your freezer bad egg will not be executed instead of the hexadecimal-writer (in order for it to not be executed, you can put it either somewhere in the crafting table area or before the last row of BOX 11).
-Also ensure that there are at least 3 empty slots at the beginning of the crafting table area, and run these 3 codes (you can freely save and view the crafting table area during the process):
+Also ensure that there are at least 3 empty slots at the beginning of the crafting table area, and run these 4 codes **without looking at BOX 12** (or where your crafting table area is) between the execution of the codes:

 ```
 =============== CODE 1 ===============